What do you do with your collection of karate belts?

-The solid wood frame with a gorgeous mahogany finish offers space to mount 11 belts and measure 26.5” tall by 16” wide.
+The solid wood frame with a gorgeous mahogany finish offers space to mount 11 belts and measures 26.5” tall by 16” wide.
 The clear door is made from kid-safe acrylic to protect the belts from dust and other dangers.
 Metal brackets are on the back to hang it and there is no assembly required.

-Reviewers mention it is a bit heavy, but looks and feels like good quality
+Reviewers mention it is a bit heavy, but looks and feels like good quality.

 This martial arts belts wall rack is pricier than the other racks we’ve mentioned.
 It is a similar style but looks far more sophisticated.
-Instead of just a hanging set of wooden pieces, there is a frame the envelops the whole rack.
+Instead of just a hanging set of wooden pieces, there is a frame that envelops the whole rack.

 The design at the top is more decorative and includes the Kanji for “budo” — the Japanese word for martial arts.

-This Karate belt frame can hold up to 10 belts, a perfect way to show off your journey to black belt.
+This Karate belt frame can hold up to 10 belts, a perfect way to show off your journey to a black belt.

 This Karate belt holder from Ace Martial Arts Supply also offers a solid frame.
 The finish is a bit darker, giving it a more natural wood tone look.